osmr/imgclsmob/keras_/README.md

 # Large-scale image classification models on Keras with MXNet backend

 This is a collection of large-scale image classification models.
 Many of them are pretrained on ImageNet-1K dataset and loaded automatically during use.
 All pretrained models require the same ordinary normalization.
+Scripts for training/evaluating/converting models are in the [`imgclsmob`](https://github.com/osmr/imgclsmob) repo .

 ## List of implemented models